 Students should use their own judgment regarding class attendance on days the school is open when snow and/or ice conditions exist.
 Students who elect to remain home on these scheduled school days will be counted absent; therefore, students should allow for these types of situations.
 Weather is not a mitigating circumstance in regard to attendance suspension appeals.
-Delayed opening days are counted as full days.
-Therefore, absence on these days reflect a full six hour day.
+Clock hour credit will be given for the total hours in attendance on delayed opening days (e.g., if class begins at 10 a.m., students in attendance from 10 a.m. until 2:30 p.m. will receive 4 hours' credit which includes a 30-minute lunch break).
+Any hours less than the normal 6-hour schedule will be made up; make up days will be communicated to the students in a timely manner.
+Failure to attend on the scheduled make up day for the time scheduled will result in an absence on the student's record.

 The College utilizes emergency notification services to inform the student body and staff of emergency situations, closings or changes to normal operating hours, school wide reminders, and class specific information.
 Students choose the method of delivery, whether voice, text, or email, when completing their online profile for this system.
 In addition, WBNT will announce if the College is closed due to inclement weather.
 Students can also go to www.hive105.com and click the Citizens Bulletin Board link for school closings.
-Local radio stations will be notified for the Jamestown Instructional Service Center.